nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 2. All employees will be removed from Employee Directory inside the _Main View_.

-Before executing:<br>
+Before the execution:<br>
 ![BeforeArchiveAllCommandScreenshot](images/BeforeArchiveAllCommandScreenshot.png)

-Figure x.
+Figure 21a.
 Screenshot showing the view before executing `c-archive-all` command

-After executing:<br>
+After the execution:<br>
 ![AfterArchiveAllCommandScreenshot](images/AfterArchiveAllCommandScreenshot.png)

-Figure x.
+Figure 21b.
 Screenshot showing the outcome of an `c-archive-all` command

 #### 3.12 Listing all archived employees : `c-archive-list`